mautic/developer-documentation-new/docs/design/navigating_resources.rst

 Views in Mautic use a consistent naming pattern to help you organize and locate templates efficiently.

-- list: This is the table view, where the list of objects is displayed.
-These are high level pages (for example, Contacts, Campaigns, etc)
+- list: View and manage all objects in a table format, such as contacts or campaigns.
+This page provides an overview and allows you to take actions on multiple items.
-- details: This is the view for a single object (for example, a Contact profile)
+- details: Access detailed information about a single object, such as a contact profile.
+You see all available data and related actions for the specific item.
-- form: This is the form view, where the form for creating or editing a single object is displayed (for example, the New Contact page)
+- form: Enter or update information for a single object, such as creating or editing a contact.
+You fill in required fields and submit your changes.

-These templates might have parts splitted into different files, for example, the list template might have a ``_list.html.twig`` file for the table and a ``_list_actions.html.twig`` file for the actions.
+These templates might have parts splitted into different files, for example, the list template might have a ``_list.html.twig`` file for the table and a ``_list_actions.html.twig`` file for actions.
 Details templates might have an associated Details folder with files for each tab contents to help with organization and maintainability.

 Platform templates